Updated January 15, 2021

 Editorial Note: This content is not provided by the companies mentioned.
 Opinions expressed here are author's alone, and have not been reviewed, approved or otherwise endorsed by the companies.

-A checking account is for everyday use, while a savings account has less flexibility but higher interest rates.
-Read on to learn more.
+A checking account is for everyday use, while a savings account has less flexibility but higher interest.
+Get one or both, based on your needs.

-Banks offer two basic types of deposit accounts for your money: checking and savings.
+Banks offer two basic deposit accounts: checking and savings.

 Checking AccountSavings Account